curder/blog/git/git_command_list.md

 ```
  git archive [options] <tree-ish> [<path>...]
+ --format <fmt>        archive format
+ --prefix <prefix>     prepend prefix to each pathname in the archive
  -o, --output <file>   write the archive to this file
  -0                    store only
  -1                    compress faster